csci338/fall2023/pages/syllabus.md

 * <a href="https://github.com/git-guides/install-git" target="_blank">Git and the Github Client</a>

 ### Book
 * We will be reading selected chapters from <a href="https://abseil.io/resources/swe-book" target="_blank">Software Engineering at Google</a>.
-There is a free copy of the book online, or you can order a hardcopy book.
+There is a free copy of the book online, or you can order a hardcopy.

 ### Acknowledgements
 These course materials were developed collaboratively by Sarah Van Wart and Semmy Purewal.